The Uchimizu Project

 Wind-Power Station in Yokohama

-In April 2007, NYK became one of the Y-Green Partner companies that sponsor the large wind-power station operated by Yokohama City.
+Since April 2007, NYK had been one of the Y-Green Partner companies that sponsor the large wind-power station operated by Yokohama City for 10 years.
 The City in turn gives each company a Green Power*1 Certificate in proportion to the amount of the company's sponsorship.
 The certificates allow the companies to use equivalent amounts of "wind-generated" energy.
-The total amount for NYK from 2007 to 2016 was about 1130 MWh, which equals the yearly electricity consumption of about 324 average households.
+The total amount for NYK was about 1130 MWh, which equals the yearly electricity consumption of about 324 average households.

 - *1Green power